mkazemiraz/one-line-javascript-utility-codes/README.md

 console.log(dayDiff(date1, date2)); // Outputs 4
 ```

-> Please note that this code assumes valid input values for `dayDiff` function.It may throw errors or unexpected results if invalid inputs are provided.
+> Please note that this code assumes valid input values for `dayDiff` function.
+It may throw errors or unexpected results if invalid inputs are provided.